-An underutilized though much discussed tool, several jurisdictions have taken the plunge and adopted Enhanced Infrastructure Financing Districts.
-Learn from these experts and practitioners in an interactive panel discussion – what actually makes an EIFD work, what policies guide decision-making, and how can these mechanisms can be layered and combined with other financing approaches to achieve desired economic development outcomes?
+An underutilized, though much discussed tool, several jurisdictions have taken the plunge and adopted Enhanced Infrastructure Financing Districts.
+Learn from these experts and practitioners in an interactive panel discussion – what actually makes an EIFD work, what policies guide decision-making, and how can these mechanisms be layered and combined with other financing approaches to achieve desired economic development outcomes?

 - Damien Arrula, City Administrator, City of Placentia